Promotion and Tenure

 The Promotion and Tenure policies and procedures are thoughtfully supervised under the direction of the Vice Provost for Faculty Affairs.
 University of Arizona faculty that are tenure eligible faculty are hired as tenured track faculty.
 These faculty members demonstrate a promise of excellent performance in teaching, service and research.
 Within these general guidelines, promotion and tenure criteria are to be developed by the faculty members and the department head in each department, and approved by and filed with the dean and Provost.

-Each Spring the Vice Provost for Faculty Affairs initiates the promotion and tenure process by conducting a series of workshops and forums.
-An updated Guide to the Promotion Process (web version or PDF) and a set of new dossier templates will be available in May.
-A PowerPoint Presentation is created for faculty and staff in preparation of the following year’s Promotion and Tenure process.
+Each Spring the Vice Provost for Faculty Affairs initiates a launch of the promotion and tenure process with a series of workshops and forums.
+An updated Guide to the Promotion Process (web version or PDF) and a set of new dossier templates are available in May.
+A PowerPoint Presentation (pptx) is created for faculty and staff in preparation of the following year’s Promotion and Tenure process.

 It is essential that faculty and staff carefully follow their departmental and college level guidelines to ensure a seamless Promotion and Tenure process and a complete and accurate dossier.